Freedom in the World

 The Solomon Islands are not an electoral democracy.
-Recent elections have been marred by fraud allegations.
+Recent elections, including the 2006 parliamentary elections, have been marred by allegations of fraud.
 A governor-general, appointed on the advice of Parliament for a five-year term, represents the British monarch as head of state.
 Members of the 50-seat, unicameral National Parliament are elected for four-year terms.
 A parliamentary majority elects the prime minister, and the cabinet is appointed by the governor-general on the advice of the prime minister.

 Discrimination limits the economic and political roles of women.
 Rape and other forms of abuse against women and girls are widespread.
 While rape is illegal, no law prohibits domestic violence.